 Therapy

 Therapy for anxiety involves speaking with a mental health professional who will help you change your thoughts, feelings, and behaviors related to your anxiety.
-Cognitive behavioral therapy (CBT) and exposure therapy are two popular and effective therapies for anxiety.11 CBT helps you change unhealthy thought patterns that contribute to your anxiety, while exposure therapy helps you confront situations that you may be avoiding because of your anxiety.
+Cognitive behavioral therapy (CBT) and exposure therapy are two popular and effective therapies for anxiety.11 CBT for anxiety helps you change unhealthy thought patterns that contribute to your anxiety, while exposure therapy helps you confront situations you may be avoiding because of your anxiety.
 Therapy is provided by psychologists, social workers, counselors, and therapists.

 Medication